pvillela/rust-latency-trace/latency_trace/src/lib1.md

 This framework should:

 - Be **easy to use**.
-Is should only require a handful of framework lines of code to provide default latency metrics for code instrumented with the Rust [tracing](https://crates.io/crates/tracing) library.
+It should only require a handful of lines of code to get latency metrics for code instrumented with the Rust [tracing](https://crates.io/crates/tracing) library.
 - Be **self-contained**, i.e., should not depend on the use of external tools like OpenTelemetry collectors, Jaeger, Grafana, etc.
 - **Support** both **sync and async** code.
 - Have **low overhead**, i.e., the latency associated with the collection of latency information should be low.